consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 that virtuous feedback loop, where you're looking at it to take their hands and lead them to the water, so to speak because it doesn't work any other way.

-**David Mytton:** Great.
+**David:** Great.
 Well, before we wrap up, I have two lightning questions for you.
 So first is, are there any interesting dev tools that you're playing around with at the moment?

-**Charity Majors:** Yeah.
-I've been looking at \[Akeda 00:25:50\] and some other of the streaming software stuff.
+**Charity:** Yeah.
+I've been looking at [Akeda 00:25:50] and some other of the streaming software stuff.
 I'm not quite sure how it fits into the future yet, but there's something there.
 I'm afraid that it's going to be like the way tracing was for too long and still kind of is where it's off putting and complicated and only the top 5% of elite engineers ever interact with it.
 That's the bad view, but I'm trying to figure out how it could be better than that.
-And
-\[Liz Fong-Jones 00:26:14\] and I have been talking about, maybe this is actually the answer to auto instrumentation.
+And [Liz Fong-Jones 00:26:14] and I have been talking about, maybe this is actually the answer to auto instrumentation.
 If we can be generating source graphs and providing a glimpse into here's where your code is actually failing.
 I don't know.
 We'll see.

-**David Mytton:** And then the second question is what your current tech setup, what hardware and software are using on a daily basis?
+**David:** And then the second question is what your current tech setup, what hardware and software are using on a daily basis?

-**Charity Majors:** MacBook Pro, Chrome and Quip, sadly.
+**Charity:** MacBook Pro, Chrome and Quip, sadly.
 I still use VIM for all of my to-do lists and stuff, but it's been a long time since I've actually gotten a log-in or do anything useful.

-**David Mytton:** Excellent.
+**David:** Excellent.
 Well, that's all we've got time for today.
 Unfortunately.
 Where can people find you online?

-**Charity Majors:** My personal site is charity.wtf.
+**Charity:** My personal site is charity.wtf.
 Honeycomb blog is honeycomb.io/blog, and I'm occasionally on Twitter at Nipseytipsy.

-**David Mytton:** Excellent.
+**David:** Excellent.
 Well, thanks joining the Console podcast.

-**Charity Majors:** Thanks for having me, super fun.
+**Charity:** Thanks for having me, super fun.

-**David Mytton:** Thanks for listening to the Console Dev Tools podcast.
+**David:** Thanks for listening to the Console Dev Tools podcast.
 Please let us know what you think on Twitter.
 I'm at David Mytton, and you can follow at console.dev.
 Don't forget to subscribe and rate us in your podcast player.
 And if you are playing around with or building any interesting dev tools, please get in touch.
 Our email's in this show notes.
 See you next time.

 {{</ box-collapsible >}}